Donating a property – how does it work and what to prepare for?

 Donation of real estate and inheritance proceedings

-If the donor dies within three years of the transfer of the property, this may be reflected in the subsequent succession proceedings.
-The donated property is included in the mandatory share of the inheritance.
-If the share of the inheritance is subsequently less than the value of the donated property, there is no further entitlement to the estate.
-As an example, consider three siblings, one of whom has received a family cottage as a gift.
+If the donor dies within three years of the donation, the value of the gift may be taken into account in the inheritance proceedings under certain conditions, in particular when calculating the mandatory share of the non-minor heir.
+However, this is neither a general rule for all heirs nor an automatic “deduction” of the gift from the share of the estate.
+As an example, consider three siblings, one of whom received a family cottage as a gift.
 The parent who gave the cottage subsequently dies and leaves an estate worth CZK 600,000.
 Normally, each of the siblings would inherit a share of CZK 200 000, but because one of them received the cottage at a much higher value, only the remaining two siblings will share the estate.

 What “peculiarities” can we encounter when gifting real estate?

 Cases where a widowed grandmother decides to gift a property to her favourite grandchild without any intention of continuing to live there are an ideal model.
 In practice, however, we see it rather rarely.
-Much more often we see transfers involving a mortgage, a share in a cooperative or an easement.
-How does the donation of real estate or a part of it proceed in such cases?
+Much more often we see transfers involving a mortgage, a share in a housing cooperative or an easement.
+How does the donation of a property or a part of it proceed in such cases?

 Donating a property with a mortgage

-In practice, however, not only the mortgage, i.e. the bank’s lien, but also the prohibition of alienation, i.e. the transfer of the property, whether on the basis of a purchase or gift agreement, is usually entered into the land register.
+In practice, however, not only the mortgage, i.e. the bank’s lien, but also the prohibition of alienation, i.e. the transfer of the property, whether on the basis of a purchase or gift agreement, is usually entered into the cadastre.

 Each transfer must then be approved by the bank, which is the provider of the loan and in whose favour the restrictions are usually registered in the cadastre.
 Once the bank has approved the transfer, the standard transfer of the donated property can take place.
 The remaining liabilities to the bank can then be transferred to the new owner.
 These include the aforementioned lien, i.e. the guarantee that if the mortgage stops being paid, the bank can feast on the property.
 It can therefore theoretically sell it even “over the head” of the donee, who has nothing to do with the original mortgage loan.
 But of course it all depends on the agreement with the original owner and the bank.